dpTuttle/final_project/README.md

 - How does the inflation rate affect housing prices?

 ##### SUB QUESTIONS:
--How do the housing prices compare year over year  to the inflation rate year over year?
+- How do the housing prices compare year over year  to the inflation rate year over year?

--Does the inflation rate affect the price of a home?
+- Does the inflation rate affect the price of a home?

--How does inflation rate affect the buying power of homebuyers?
+- How does inflation rate affect the buying power of homebuyers?

--What is the ideal inflation rate or inflation period to purchase a home?
+- What is the ideal inflation rate or inflation period to purchase a home?

 Role X = Creating Dashboards on Tableau or HTML